Banner

 Meet the Tortoises of CMC

-Between September 16, 2008 and October 9, 2008 there were between 14 and 16 tortoises observed on the Copper Mountain College property.
+Between September 16, 2008 and October 9, 2008, there were 14-16 tortoises observed on the Copper Mountain College property.
 Seven of the 16 tortoises were marked, including five tortoises that were moved from the impact area to the translocation area.

-Below you can meet some of the CMC tortoises who have been marked and named.
+Meet some of the CMC tortoises that have been marked and named.

 Tortoise Documentation

-The tortoise population in the Translocation Area at Copper Mountain College are monitored closely to determine effects of construction and other activities.
-The comprehensive monitoring efforts entail ecological surveys of tortoise population growth, survival and reproduction, as well as the health status of individual tortoise.
+The tortoise population in the Translocation Area at Copper Mountain College is monitored closely to determine the effects of construction and other activities.
+The comprehensive monitoring efforts entail ecological surveys of tortoise population growth, survival, and reproduction, as well as the health status of individual tortoises.